T-54/T-55: T-55

 Trials with nuclear weapons showed that a T-54 could survive a 2–15 kt nuclear charge at a range of more than 300 m from the epicentre, but the crew had a chance of surviving at a minimum of 700 m.
 It was decided to create an NBC (nuclear, biological, and chemical) protection system which would start working 0.3 seconds after detecting gamma radiation.

 The task of creating a basic PAZ (Protivoatomnaya Zashchita) NBC protection system offering protection against the blast of a nuclear weapon and (radioactive) particulate filtration, but not against external gamma radiation or gas, was given to the KB-60 design bureau in Kharkiv and was completed in 1956.
 The documentation was sent to Uralvagonzavod.
 It was decided to increase the tank's abilities by changing its construction and introducing new production technologies.
-Many of those changes were initially tested on the T-54M (Ob'yekt 139).
+Those changes were initially tested on the T-54M (Ob'yekt 139).

 The tank was fitted with the new V-55 12-cylinder four-stroke one-chamber, 38.88-litre water-cooled diesel engine developing 581 hp (433 kW).
 Engine power was increased by raising the pressure of the fuel delivery and charging degree.
 The designers planned to introduce a heating system for the engine compartment and MC-1 diesel fuel filter.
-The engine was to be started pneumatically with the use of an AK-150S charger and an electric starter.
+The engine was to be started pneumatically using an AK-150S charger and an electric starter.
 This eliminated the need for the tank to carry a tank filled with air.
 To allow easier access during maintenance and repairs, it was decided to change hatches over the engine compartment.
 To increase the operational range, 300 L fuel tanks were added to the front of the hull, increasing the overall fuel capacity to 680 L.

 The ammunition load for the main gun was increased from 34 to 45, with 18 shells stored in so-called "wet containers" located in hull fuel tanks (the concept for which came from Kartsev's cancelled Ob'yekt 140).
 The ammunition load included high explosive-fragmentation and anti-tank rounds and designers also planned to introduce the BK5M high-explosive anti-tank (HEAT) rounds which penetrated 390 mm thick armour.
 The TPKU commander's vision device was replaced by either the TPKUB or TPKU-2B.
 The gunner received a TNP-165 vision device.

 The loader's hatch-mounted 12.7 mm DShK anti-aircraft heavy machine gun was dropped, because it was deemed worthless against high-performance jets.
-The tank was supposed to be equipped with the "Rosa" fire protection system.
-The tank had a thicker turret casting and the improved two-plane gun stabilization system from the T-54B, and night vision fighting equipment.
+The tank was supposed to have the "Rosa" fire protection system.
+The tank had a thicker turret casting, an improved two-plane gun stabilization system from the T-54B and night vision fighting equipment.
 To balance the weight of the new equipment, the armour on the back of the hull was thinned slightly.